mojoaxel/awesome-regression-testing/README.md

 - [Screenster Tutorial](https://youtu.be/Zy8y_dGzZXI) - Tutorial on how to create visual automated tests with Screenster.
 - [Look-alike - visual regression testing tool](https://youtu.be/vTyoQuC0To8) - Demo what the Look-alike Chrome extension is, how it works and how and why it was build.
 - [Screencast on CSS critic - a lightweight testing framework for CSS](https://youtu.be/AqQ2bNPtF60) - How to write your first CSS test with CSS critic, make it pass, break it, and make it pass again.

+## Outdated

+The following projects are no longer maintained actively but are still worth mentioning because of their big user base.

+- [PhantomCSS](https://github.com/Huddle/PhantomCSS) - Visual/CSS regression testing with PhantomJS or SlimerJS.
+(No longer maintained since 22 Dec 2017.
+- [DalekJS](https://github.com/dalekjs/dalek) - Automated cross browser testing with JavaScript.
+No longer maintained since 4 Jun 2017.

 ## Miscellaneous